Get immediate pricing

 Switching business energy deals can help to significantly reduce your bills in many cases.
 If you’re currently on a standard variable contract, you can switch at any time without having to pay an exit fee.
 So, if you see a fixed-price energy tariff that you think would suit your organisation, you can switch as soon as you like.

 To move away from a standard variable energy tariff, you can search for the best deals on business gas and electricity.
-Once you’ve found a deal that’s right for your business, simply sign up with your new provider.
+Once you’ve found a deal that’s right for you, simply sign up with your new provider.
 You might also be able to get a good plan by contacting your supplier and trying to negotiate a better deal with them.
 However, you should always compare any deal you’re offered with the rest of the market before accepting.

 If you’re moving from one fixed rate tariff to another, you must wait until your existing contract ends or you’ll have to pay an exit fee.
 To leave your existing provider, you should write a letter of termination.